 myPOS blog Tips

-This is due to the fact they are going to be the juice that keeps your business going.
+This is due to the fact they are going to be the fuel that keeps your business going.
 One aspect of payments, and not really a fun one, is invoicing.

-So, if you’re wondering what is an invoice, why it is important and how you should apply this important document to your business, you’ve come to the right place.
+So, if you’re wondering what an invoice is, why it is important and how you should apply this important document to your business, you’ve come to the right place.

-First things first – let’s start with the invoice’s meaning.
-Essentially, it is a document – whether in print or digital format, which contains a set of specific characteristics which enable a seller to specify the items or service that they have sold, at which price, with a due date for the payment.
+It contains a set of specific characteristics which enable a seller to specify the items or services that they have sold, at which price, with a due date for the payment.
 The merchant sends it to a customer so that they can get paid for these items.

 How does an invoice work?

-First, it starts out with the business in question ensuring that the customer receives the relevant set of goods or services, setting out the payment amount and payment terms that need to be fulfilled, as well as the due date for the payment.
+First, the business in question ensures that the customer receives the relevant set of goods or services, sets out the payment amount and terms that need to be fulfilled and sets the due date for the payment.

 You can send invoices via email, post, fax, or any other communication method that you may have available at your disposal.